Regularized brain reading with shrinkage and smoothing: Results

 All our methods predict equally well (up to experimental precision), which is surprising.
 We can rationalize the elastic net performing about as well as ridge regression on the grounds that the former extends the latter by adding an $L_1$ penalty, which might be unnecessary.
-Ridge regression is also linked to our hierarchical small-area model via an approximation result (Appendix \ref{app:marginal-prior-sae}).
-However, such connections do not account for why all three forms of shrinkage perform about the same as smoothed OLS or un-smoothed OLS.
+Ridge regression is also linked to our hierarchical small area model via an approximation result (Appendix~B of the Supplementary Article [\citet{suppA}]).
+However, such connections do not account for why all three forms of shrinkage perform about the same as smoothed OLS or unsmoothed OLS.

-We do find a partial explanation from the way we do whole-brain classification (\S \ref{sec:evaluation}).
+We do find a partial explanation from the way we do whole-brain classification (Section \ref{secevaluation}).
 Recall that we classify a pattern of activity as belonging to the stimulus whose predicted activity pattern is closest, but weight each voxel in this distance calculation depending on its individual classification accuracy.
-Thus, the weights are often dominated by a fairly small number of highly-discriminative voxels.
+Thus, the weights are often dominated by a fairly small number of highly discriminative voxels.
 These voxels tend to also be ones where the forward model fits well, and cross-validation or Gibbs sampling selects little or no regularization for them.
 To support these claims, we examine the effects of regularization on the parameter estimates and the spatial patterns of regularization.